publiccodenet/blog/_posts/2021-03-16-notes-from-community-call-4-march-2021.md

 ### "Flavors" of the standard

-Another idea that was discussed was "flavors" of the standard that certain solutions and practices are perscribed in a stronger sense than the standard does today.
+Another idea that was discussed was "flavors" of the standard that certain solutions and practices are prescribed in a stronger sense than the standard does today.
 The openess of it now gives so many choices for the implementing party that it doesn't really give much direction at all.
-If there were some framework specific flavors that perscribed certain styles, tools and methods, it would be easier to start developing and spend less time choosing amongst these.
+If there were some framework specific flavors that prescribed certain styles, tools and methods, it would be easier to start developing and spend less time choosing among these.
 These flavors could be created by codebase communities themselves to be distributed in the teams working with the codebase and be reused by anyone who finds the flavor useful.

 ### Generic codebase template